 For the record, I’m not a psychologist.
 Quite the opposite really and maybe even slightly neurotic.
-But I am a girl who learns from her mistakes and when I realize I’m doing it wrong all I want is to find out why and fix it as quickly as possibly by attacking the information like an 18 year-old boy and the new Sports Illustrated swimsuit edition.
+But I am a girl who learns from her mistakes when I realize I’m doing it wrong.

 I received this question from the lovely and awesome Eileen on Twitter.

-I feel as though @drtysxypolitics is the only person who can answer my current dilemma re: how/when to ask to define a … Erm relationship?
+I feel as though Atomic Betty’s is the only person who can answer my current dilemma re: how/when to ask to define a … Erm relationship?

 — Eileen Kiza (@eileenkiza) February 28, 2013